Polkadot-Blockchain-Academy/pba-content/syllabus/1-Cryptography/1-Crypto_Introduction/Crypto_Introduction_Slides.md

 Notes:

 The ability to decrypt some data and reveal its underlying information directly implies knowledge of some secret, potentially unknown to the originator of the information.
 Supplying the original information (aka plain text message) can be used in a "challenge game" mechanism as one means of proving knowledge of the secret without compromising it.

 Mention use of the term "plaintext".

+Allegory: A private document stored on server where sysadmin has _access_ can be subpoenaed, violating assumed Attorney-Client Privilege on the document.

 ---

 ## Message Authenticity

-Like physical signatures, cryptography may be used to give a reasonable expectation of a message's provenance (origin), in order to give the users the credible expectation that the stated origin is authentic.
+Like physical signatures, cryptography may be used to give a reasonable expectation of a message's provenance (origin), in order to give the users the **credible** expectation that the stated origin is authentic.

 Notes: